bcgov/bcdata/inst/JOSS/paper.md

 # Conclusion

-Connecting British Columbia government's vast collection of data holdings in the the B.C.
-Data Catalogue with the R programming language enables the use of cutting edge statistical and plotting capabilities in a modern data science context, and provides a pathway to generate important insights from open and public data.
+The `bcdata` R package connects R users with British Columbia government's vast collection of data holdings in the the B.C.
+Data Catalogue through an efficient and familiar interface.
+This enables the use of cutting edge statistical and plotting capabilities in a modern data science context, and provides a pathway to generate important insights from open and public data.

 # Acknowledgements
 Author order was determined randomly using the following R code: `set.seed(42); sample(c("Teucher","Hazlitt","Albers"), 3)` because all author contributions are equal.